 Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: The activity is on schedule and outcomes may not compare to current baselines and benchmarks.
 Two events impact this MTW feature.
-First, after 12 months at 0 HAP, households are no longer eligible for Sect 8 subsidies.
-Secondly the removal of Wait-List preferences for Portage County Residency and engaging in a minimum of 20 hours per week employment has resulted in (1) new program participants leaving their employment in a former counties when accepting PMHA housing and (2) persons entering PMHA housing that are not currently employed.
+First, after 12 months at 0 HAP, households are no longer eligible for Section 8 subsidies.
+Secondly, the removal of Waiting List preferences for Portage County Residency and engaging in a minimum of 20 hours per week employment has resulted in new program participants leaving their employment in a former counties when accepting PMHA housing, and persons entering PMHA housing that are not currently employed.
 This has resulted in households with lower incomes thus meaning less households overall are eligible for \$0 HAP Period to 12 Months.

-For rent reform activities, describe the number and results of any hardship requests:
+For rent reform activities, describe the number and results of any hardship requests: No hardship requests were received

-If benchmarks were not achieved or if the activity was determined ineffective provide a narrative explanation of the challenges and it possible, identity potential new strategies that might be more effective: Benchmarks will be reviewed during 2017 to reflect the number of households participating in this activity.
+If benchmarks were not achieved or if the activity was determined ineffective provide a narrative explanation of the challenges and it possible, identity potential new strategies that might be more effective: Several Zero HAP households have more than one income source, thus wage income alone is not always the reason a household becomes Zero HAP.
+Many households have income combinations that include wages, child support, pensions, and/or Social Security income for one or more household member.
+It may be beneficial to look not only at a household's wage income, but also at multiple-income source households, when evaluating effectiveness of this policy.
+Benchmarks will be reviewed during 2018 to reflect the number of households participating in this activity and income sources for these households.